 Defense attorneys use different strategies to oppose charges under these laws.
 These include showing that:

-- the defendant kept the firearm in a locked container.
+- you kept the firearm in a locked container.

-- the accused carried the firearm on his/her person.
+- you carried the firearm on your person.

 All of these defenses are set forth in Penal Code 25105 PC.